psliwa/PHPPdf/README.markdown

 If you want to use an image as a watermark, you should wrap the img tag in a div.

+If you want to change vertical align of a watermark, you should wrap it in a div tag with "vertical-align" attribute

 Example:

 ```xml